Looking for the ultimate summer chicken care guide?

 Chickens tend to be more fond of cold weather than hot – temperatures over 90 degrees are uncomfortable for most chickens, even those of tropical breeds.

-That’s not to say that you can’t raise chickens if you live in a warmer climate.
+That’s not to say you can’t raise chickens if you live in a warmer climate.

-However, it’s important to consider the summer chicken care guide and tips we’ve provided below if you want to keep your chickens cool in the heat of the summer.
+However, it’s essential to consider the summer chicken care guide and tips we’ve provided below if you want to keep your chickens cool in the heat of the summer.

-That’s because, over 90 degrees, the risk of heat stress and other heat-related illnesses are dramatically increased.
+That’s because temperatures over 90 degrees dramatically increase the risk of heat stress and other heat-related illnesses.

-You’ll need to be vigilant, especially in the event of prolonged high temperatures combined with high humidity.
+You’ll need to be vigilant, especially in prolonged high temperatures combined with high humidity.

 Signs of Heat Stroke in Chickens

 The summer heat can be just as dangerous for chickens as it is for you.
-It can increase their core body temperature, but unlike humans, chickens aren’t able to sweat.
+It can increase their core body temperature, but chickens aren’t able to sweat like humans.

 Instead, these birds cool themselves by spreading their wings from their body or by panting.

-If you see either of these behaviors from your backyard flock, that’s not necessarily a reason to panic.
+Seeing either of these behaviors from your backyard flock is not necessarily a reason to panic.
 However, if you see other signs of distress, you will need to cool down your birds quickly.

 That is why egg production tends to be best during the summer – in addition to longer daylight hours, the beginning and end of summer typically host temperatures right around that range.

-However, when temperatures get much higher than that, you’re probably going to see your egg production steeply decline.
+However, when temperatures get much higher, you’ll probably see your egg production decline steeply.